rsvp-lawrencec/giphy-android-sdk-core/Readme.md

 ```

 ### Subcategories Endpoint
-Fetch sub categories(tags) for a given category
+Get Subcategories for GIFs given a category.
+You will need this subcategory object to pull GIFs for this category.

 ```java
 /// Categories